-Article

-Atmospheric Temperature and CO2: Hen-Or-Egg Causality?
-(Version 1)
+Article Atmospheric Temperature and CO2: Hen-or-Egg Causality?

-Demetris Koutsoyiannis ^{1,} and Zbigniew W. Kundzewicz 2
+Demetris Koutsoyiannis 1,\ and Zbigniew W. Kundzewicz

-- Department of Water Resources and Environmental Engineering, School of Civil Engineering, National Technical University of Athens, 157 80 Athens, Greece - Institute for Agricultural and Forest Environment, Polish Academy of Sciences, 60-809 Poznań, Poland; kundzewicz@yahoo.com or zkundze@man.poznan.pl - Correspondence: dk@itia.ntua.gr
+- Department of Water Resources and Environmental Engineering, School of Civil Engineering, National Technical University of Athens, 157 80 Athens, Greece - Institute for Agricultural and Forest Environment, Polish Academy of Sciences, 60-809 Poznań, Poland; kundzewicz@yahoo.com or zkundze@man.poznan.pl - \ Correspondence: dk@itia.ntua.gr

-Received: 7 September 2020; Accepted: 11 September 2020; Published: 14 September 2020
+Received: 7 September 2020; Accepted: 11 September 2020 First Version Published: 14 September 2020 (doi:10.3390/sci2030081) Second Version Published: 20 October 2020 (doi:10.3390/sci2040077)

-Abstract: It is common knowledge that increasing CO_2 concentration plays a major role in enhancement of the greenhouse effect and contributes to global warming.
-The purpose of this study is to complement the conventional and established theory that increased CO_2 concentration due to human emissions causes an increase of temperature, by considering the reverse causality.
-Since increased temperature causes an increase in CO_2 concentration, the relationship of atmospheric CO_2 and temperature may qualify as belonging to the category of "hen-or-egg" problems, where it is not always clear which of two interrelated events is the cause and which the effect.
+Abstract: It is common knowledge that increasing $CO_2$ concentration plays a major role in enhancement of the greenhouse effect and contributes to global warming.
+The purpose of this study is to complement the conventional and established theory that increased $CO_2$ concentration due to human emissions causes an increase of temperature, by considering the reverse causality.
+Since increased temperature causes an increase in $CO_2$ concentration, the relationship of atmospheric $CO_2$ and temperature may qualify as belonging to the category of "hen-or-egg" problems, where it is not always clear which of two interrelated events is the cause and which the effect.
 We examine the relationship of global temperature and atmospheric carbon dioxide concentration at the monthly time step, covering the time interval 1980-2019, in which reliable instrumental measurements are available.
-While both causality directions exist, the results of our study support the hypothesis that the dominant direction is $T \to CO_2$.
-Changes in CO_2 follow changes in T by about six months on a monthly scale, or about one year on an annual scale.
-We attempt to interpret this mechanism by involving biochemical reactions, as at higher temperatures soil respiration, and hence CO_2 emission, are increasing.
+While both causality directions exist, the results of our study support the hypothesis that the dominant direction is $T \rightarrow CO_2$ .
+Changes in $CO_2$ follow changes in T by about six months on a monthly scale, or about one year on an annual scale.
+We attempt to interpret this mechanism by involving biochemical reactions, as at higher temperatures soil respiration, and hence $CO_2$ emission, are increasing.